Nono1971/doctrine-yuml-bundle/README.md

 ## Use
 Click on Doctrine icon added in the dev toolbar.

+Run the `yuml:mappings` console command to save the image locally.

 # Personalize the render
 Full personalisation for mapping rendering, defining parameters or using Metadatagrapher annotations [![Colored Map with note](http://yuml.me/23e34ac0)](http://yuml.me/23e34ac0)